Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 ## programming paradigms
 a fancy title to describe popular ways or styles to organize your programming.

+## Note:
+- For the sake of simplicity, i will user PP as a short of Programming Paradigm.

 # Table of Contents
 - What is a programming paradigm
 - What a programming paradigm is not